The Support and Resistance Line Method: An Analysis via Optimal Stopping

-Finally, the value of $m$ drops below reference line $L=1$ at $\gamma \ge 1.25$.
-This is not observed in Figure \ref{figure:1} for the affine drift model.
-Moreover, there is a kink for $m$ for $\gamma$ around $1.25$.
-This is because the boundary condition changes substantially for $m<L$ as Figure \ref{flow chart} shows.
-Essentially, when $m<L$, the trader would continue to hold the stock when the price process transitions from the positive to the negative regime.
+Next, observe that the lower sale threshold, $m$, where the trader sells in the negative regime, is decreasing with $\gamma$.
+A less risk averse trader is willing to wait to sell at a lower price level.
+Note the value of $m$ drops below $L=1$ at around $\gamma \ge 0.83$.
+Moreover, there is a kink for $m$ for $\gamma$ around $0.83$.
+This is because the boundary condition changes substantially for $m<L$.
+When $m<L$, the trader would continue to hold the stock when the price process transitions from the positive to the negative regime at $L$.